gdelarosa/gdelarosa/README.md

 # About Me 👩🏼‍🎤

 I'm Gina.
-Currently quarantine chillin in California 🌴 ☀️ 🇺🇸.
-I build iOS apps with Swift every day.
+Currently practicing social distancing in California 🌴 ☀️ 🇺🇸.
+I have Swift and iOS apps on my mind everyday.
 My tech bffs are Google search & Stackoverflow.
 Off the technical clock I'm doing one of my hobbies below:

 - Making killer beef jerky 🤠
 - Waiting to play ice hockey again 🏒